montimaj/az-hydro/azhydro/README.md

 so the Lower/Upper columns in `Capture_Time_Series.csv` are the combined 95 % CI on the capture volume, not a λ-only envelope.
-A per-pixel σ_SW_capture is derived at the central λ as the half-width of the propagated interval (`σ_cap = 0.5 × (vol_upper − vol_lower) / 1.96`) and is shipped inside the 6-band augmented capture rasters (band 1 = prediction, band 2 = σ, bands 3–6 = CV, SNR, lower 95 % CI,
+A per-pixel σ_capture is derived at the central λ as the half-width of the propagated interval (`σ_cap = 0.5 × (vol_upper − vol_lower) / 1.96`) and is shipped inside the 6-band augmented capture rasters (band 1 = prediction, band 2 = σ, bands 3–6 = CV, SNR, lower 95 % CI,
 upper 95 % CI) — the same schema used by every other output in the pipeline.
-This means the existing per-well disaggregation in `wellops.py` automatically picks up SW-capture σ and CI columns for the three pools (`Total_Capture`, `Irrigation_Capture`, `Non_Irrigation_Capture`) with zero additional configuration.
+This means the existing per-well disaggregation in `wellops.py` automatically picks up stream-capture σ and CI columns for the three pools (`Total_Capture`, `Irrigation_Capture`, `Non_Irrigation_Capture`) with zero additional configuration.